 The DoD Under Secretary for Acquisition and Sustainment has confirmed the Pentagon is increasing cybersecurity requirements for contracts, especially in the supply chain area where DFARS compliance is necessary.
 Nashua, NH, November 13, 2018 –(PR.com)– This past week, Ellen Lord, the DoD Under Secretary for Acquisition and Sustainment, said the Pentagon is going to […]

 Nashua, NH – March 1, 2018 – The latest cybersecurity outrage is an announcement on February 28, 2018 of a Major Data Breach at U.S. Marine Forces Reserve Impacting Thousands of Marines, Sailors and civilians.
 An unencrypted email with an attachment containing confidential information such as social security numbers, bank and credit card numbers, personal […]

-RegDOX Solutions Inc., the only provider of an ITAR-compliant solution for enterprise-wide storage, management and collaboration on confidential documents and files, is sponsoring the Bureau of Industry and Security (BIS) Update Conference 2016 in conjunction with Ciber, Inc.
+On February 12, 2019 RegDOX Solutions Inc., the only provider of a DDTC-authenticated ITAR-compliant solution for enterprise-wide storage, management and collaboration of confidential documents and files, is hosting a free webinar in collaboration with the Government Contracting Assistance Center (GCAC).
+The online seminar will be held

 On December 10, 2018, RegDOX Solutions attended the National Archives CUI Program Industry Day and presented our DDTC-approved secure data room product to help implement the CUI Program.
 CUI (Controlled Unclassified Information) is information that requires safeguarding or dissemination controls pursuant to and consistent with applicable